mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 ### THE RECONCILIATION (One Month Later)

 **READ ALOUD:**
 > *Kaer Thandros's throne room.
 But it's different.
-King Thandris VII has abdicated—not forced, but voluntarily.
+King Aldric IV has abdicated—not forced, but voluntarily.
 "I don't deserve this crown," he said.
 "Let someone worthy lead."
 A temporary council governs now.
 And standing before them: Corvus Blackwood, unarmed, unmasked, ready to face judgment.*

 **The Trial:**